stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 ## Restore PVC from VolumeSnapshot

-This section will show you how to restore the PVC from the snapshot we have taken in earlier section.
+This section will show you how to restore the PVC from the snapshot we have taken in the earlier section.

 **Create RestoreSession :**